 The ARCP is an annual opportunity for evidence gathered by a trainee, relating to the trainee's progress in the training programme, to document the competencies that are being gained.
-Evidence of competence will be judged based on a portfolio of documentation, culminating in an Educational Supervisors Structured Report.
+Evidence of competence will be judged based on a portfolio of documentation, culminating in an ESSR.

 Separate ARCP guidance is available on the College website.
 A copy of all ARCP forms issued to the trainee must be provided to the Royal College of Pathologists prior to recommendation for the award of the CCT.
 Lack of progress, identified by the issue of an ARCP outcome 3 or 5 and necessitating repeat training to rectify deficiencies will lead to the extension of training.
 Training leading to the issue of an ARCP outcome 3 or 5 and necessitating repeat training will not be recognised towards the award of the CCT.
-Evidence of ARCP outcome 6 is required as part of the evidence for the award of the CCT.